Background actions

 How to add a background action

 To add a background action to your Gadget application, you define a model or global action, and then enqueue it to run in the background.
-Actions are serverless JavaScript functions that run in your Gadget backend, with access to your database and the rest of Gadget's framework.
+Actions are serverless JavaScript/TypeScript functions that run in your Gadget backend, with access to your database and the rest of Gadget's framework.
 Actions can only be run in the background when they have an API trigger.

 For example, let's say we have a global action defined in api/actions/sendAnEmail.ts: